internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

 subtitle: Setting up a RIOT development environment
 categories: jekyll update
 author: lucas
+date: 2015-02-09
 cover_image: covers/samr21.jpg
 ---

-For the internet of plants, we have decided to use the [Atmel SAM R21](http://www.atmel.com/tools/ATSAMR21-XPRO.aspx), a Cortex M0 based platform with an on-board IEEE 802.15.4 wireless module, to monitor our green friends.This post explains the general process of setting up a development environment for RIOT applications on Ubuntu 14.10, taking into account the peculiarities of the SAM R21 board.
+For the internet of plants, we have decided to use the [Atmel SAM R21](http://www.atmel.com/tools/ATSAMR21-XPRO.aspx), a Cortex M0 based platform with an on-board IEEE 802.15.4 wireless module, to monitor our green friends.
+This post explains the general process of setting up a development environment for RIOT applications on Ubuntu 14.10, taking into account the peculiarities of the SAM R21 board.

 <!-- more -->

 # Package requirements

-The following packages are needed for building the necessary tools and the RIOT application:
+The following packages are needed to build the necessary tools and the RIOT application:

 * General: git, pkg-config, autoconf, libtool, unzip
 * OpenOCD: libudev-dev, libusb-1.0-0-dev

-They are easily installable through apt by running
+They can be installed through apt by running

     sudo apt-get install git pkg-config autoconf \
         libudev-dev libusb-1.0-0-dev libtool unzip